MerosCrypto/Meros/docs/Protocol/Merit.md

 - nonce must be equivalent to the current Blockchain height.
 - last must be equivalent to the hash of the current tail Block.
-- time must be greater tha The current Block’s time.
+- time must be greater than the current Block’s time.
 - time must be less than 20 minutes into the future.
 - hash must beat the current difficulty.